 Paul just packs swimming shorts.

 We generally just bring a t-shirt swimming to slip on and off and with me wearing shorts to swim I don’t need a sarong.
-However that would be a useful thing to pack if you prefer not to swim in shorts.
+However that would be a useful thing to include on your packing list for Southeast Asia if you prefer not to swim in shorts.

-Swimwear generall packs down pretty small and we keep it all in one packing cube.
+Swimwear generally packs down pretty small and we keep it all in one packing cube.